Cash savings market study

 This report sets out the interim findings of our cash savings market study.
 In it we set out our initial observations on the nature of competition in the cash savings market.
 We have not yet reached firm views on the nature of any competition issues or on market interventions that could be made.
-These will follow in a final report which we aim to publish by the end of 2014.
+These will follow in a final report which we aim to publish in January 2015.

 The scope of our study

 The cash savings market study focuses on interest bearing cash savings accounts.
 Our interim findings focus primarily on easy access accounts and no-term cash ISA accounts, which account for around two-thirds of total cash savings balances held by firms in our sample.
 The final report will include analysis of the other products covered by the study.

 We looked at consumer behaviour, including:

 - Whether consumers shop around and switch their savings accounts and how often